wp-plugins/yet-another-stars-rating/readme.txt

 5. Ranking reviews

 == Changelog ==

+= 0.6.0 =
+* Bugfix: now it's not possible to vote 0
+* Code Cleanup in yasr-settings-page and added link to yasr site, www.yetanotherstarsrating.com

 = 0.5.9 =
 * New feature: When writing a post or a page it's now possible to select the category that you're reviewing.
 This is a good improvement for SEO.